Random linear multihop relaying in a general field of interferers using spatial Aloha: End-to-end delays on a Poisson route in the route-interference limited case

-where $\E^{OM}(\sum_{X_i\in[O,M)}D_i)$ is given by proposition~\ref{p.delaysUV}. \end{Cor} \begin{exe} In Figure~\ref{fig.varM} we present the speed of the packet progression on distance $M$ assuming $T=10$ and $\beta=4$, for $M$ varying from $100$ to $2000$.
+\begin{exe} In Figure~\ref{fig.varM} we present the speed of the packet progression on distance $M$ assuming $T=10$ and $\beta=4$, for $M$ varying from $100$ to $2000$.
 The calculation is performed for the value of $p$ that maximizes the asymptotic long-distance speed calculated in Proposition~\ref{p.ldspeed}, presented as the horizontal line in Figure~\ref{fig.varM}.
 The existence of the destination node in a finite horizon has a double impact on the packet progression.
 On the one hand it ``attracts'' the packet reducing the negative impact of long hops (cf Remark~\ref{rem.critp}).
-Indeed, no hop can be longer than the direct hop to $M$.
-On the other hand, it ``repels'' the packet, because it creates an additional interference, which is more significant when the packet is close to the destination.
-Figure~\ref{fig.varM} shows two phases related to these two ``actions''.
-One can interpret these observations by saying that {\em routing on distances shorter than some critical values ($M\gtrsim500$) is very inefficient in terms of exploiting of the route transport capacity}. \end{exe}
+Indeed, no hop can be longer than the direct hop to $M$ and thus the speed of packet progression is non-null even if $p$ is larger than the critical value for the long-distance speed, cf. Figure~\ref{fig.speed1}.
+On the other hand, it ``repels'' the packet, because it creates an additional interference, which is more significant when the packet is close to the destination, cf Figure~\ref{fig.varM} with $M$ from $0$ to $250$m where the speed rapidly increases with the distance $M$ to the destination.
+One can conclude that {\em routing on distances shorter than some critical value ($M <250$m) is inefficient in terms of exploiting of the route transport capacity}. \end{exe}